All Episodes

 Of course.

-So okay, so Lenin is ultimately giving the orders.
+So, okay, so Lenin is ultimately giving the orders.

-Well, of course, the uh the names that everyone needs to be aware of are of course Yarovsky, who was the the Talmudist that actually read the sentence even in the mainstream narrative, he's the one that read the sentence and pulled the trigger first.
+Well, of course, the names that everyone needs to be aware of are, of course, Yurovsky, who was the Talmudist that actually read the sentence, even in the mainstream narrative.

-Were they imports, these people, or were they were there were there had they actually been born in Russia, but they were just Well, the Russian Empire was vast at this point, and of course encompassed the pale of settlement of the previously, which was you know Belarus, Poland, and a lot of these places.
+were they imports these people with it with it was that had actually been born in Russia but they were just well the Russian Empire was vast at this point and of course encompassed the pale of settlement previously which was you know Belarus Poland and a lot of these places so So many of these people come out of those areas.

-It was in many ways the Bolshevik Revolution and the communist terror was a disempowering and in many ways a genocide of actual ethnic Orthodox Russians.
+It was, in many ways, the Bolshevik Revolution and the communist terror was a disempowering and in many ways a genocide of actual ethnic Orthodox Russians.

 Right.

-The number of revolutionaries of actual Bolsheviks relative to the population of Russia was tiny, wasn't it?
+The number of revolutionaries, of actual Bolsheviks, relative to the population of Russia was tiny, wasn't it?

-Oh yeah, it wasn't very big.
+No, it wasn't very big.

 And they were, again, most people were sympathetic perhaps with the liberal white movement and with the Kerensky government.

-And it's not to say that the Russians hadn't been thoroughly propagandized against their leader at the time, because I think Tsar Nicholas's biggest of stake was allowing for total freedom of the press, because we know who controls the press.
+And it's not to say that the Russians hadn't been thoroughly propagandized against their leader at the time, because I think Tsar Nicholas's biggest stake was allowing for total freedom of the press, because we know who controls the press.

 And they were allowed to print anything that they want.